What makes our training unique?

 For out-of-towners who are excited to learn in person, we plan to schedule a later start on Saturday and earlier finish on Sunday to make travel time easier and only require one overnight stay.
 We know all the best local coffee shops and grocery stores - just ask!

 Historically, our program has filled up well in advance.
-If there is space, we intend to continue accepting applications until September 6, about one month before we begin.
+If there is space, we will continue accepting applications until September 30.

 Deposit: $1,000 CAD + hst (due upon acceptance to secure your spot, non-refundable)